xbeat/Machine-Learning/README.md

 Data manipulation and analysis can be performed using both SQL and PySpark.
 These technologies serve similar purposes but operate differently.
 SQL is a standard language for relational databases, while PySpark is a Python API for Apache Spark, designed for big data processing.

+## Why You Should Use isinstance() Instead of type() for Type Checking in Python

+Understanding type() Limitations

+The type() function in Python returns the exact type of an object, but this rigid approach breaks polymorphism and inheritance principles.
+When working with derived classes or multiple valid types, type() comparisons fail to recognize valid subclass instances.

 ## Building a Gradient Descent Optimizer from Scratch in Python

 Introduction to Gradient Descent